-Figure 4.
-Detail view of the merging area in SUMO for scenario 1.
+Figure 4: Detail view of the merging area in SUMO for scenario 1.
 The grey lane is the emergency lane, but opened temporarily to provide a possibility to house the upstream flowing queue.
-Colours indicate the vehicle type (yellow for legacy vehicles, blue for CAVs, and white for CVs).
+Colours indicate the vehicle type (white for legacy vehicles, blue for the CAV).

 Vehicles are not allowed to queue on the emergency lane, but queuing on right-most lane of the motorway will cause (a) a safety risk due to the large speed differences between the queuing vehicles and the regular motorway traffic, and (b) a capacity drop for all traffic (including vehicles that do not wish to use the exit).
 In the baseline of this scenario vehicles queue on the main road and the speed limit remains unchanged (drivers have to decide themselves to slow down when noticing the queue).
+This is a well-known situation which leads to the so-called 'blocking back' effect (that, amongst others, traffic flow models, such as SUMO, must be able to reproduce in order to exhibit realistic dynamics and to be used as a proxy for a simulation of reality).
+It is observed on, e.g., the E19 motorway near Antwerp in Belgium.

-B. Traffic management setup
+5.2.
+Traffic management setup